Huang394/Recognition-Oriented-Wet-Fingerprint-Restoration/ConvIR-based Model/README.md

 - Adjusting training configurations for fingerprint image characteristics
 - Constructing a paired dry–wet fingerprint training pipeline

-The key contribution lies in **task adaptation and structure-sensitive supervision**,
+The key contribution lies in adapting a general restoration framework to a recognition-oriented fingerprint restoration task with structure-aware supervision.
-rather than architectural redesign.

 ---

 ## How to Use

-The training and testing procedures are identical to the official ConvIR implementation under the `Dehazing/ITS` configuration:
+This implementation is based on ConvIR (Dehazing/ITS configuration).
+We retain the original training pipeline with minor adaptations for fingerprint restoration.

+For detailed environment setup and training procedures, please refer to the original ConvIR repository.

 https://github.com/c-yn/ConvIR/tree/main/Dehazing/ITS

-Please follow the original repository for:

-- Environment setup
-- Dataset preparation
-- Training instructions
-- Testing and evaluation procedures

 ---

 ### Pretrained Models

-Our pretrained restoration models will provided on Google Drive upon acceptance, please put the pretrained model under: ```./pretrain/```
+Pretrained models will be released upon acceptance.

+Please place the downloaded weights under:
+`./pretrain/`

 ---